-- Usage
+- Restricting instance search

-- Overlap and backtracking
+- Examples

 - Instance resolution

 Instance arguments are a special kind of implicit arguments that get solved by a special instance resolution algorithm, rather than by the unification algorithm used for normal implicit arguments.
 Instance arguments are the Agda equivalent of Haskell type class constraints and can be used for many of the same purposes.